Cephalic meaning - in or relating to the head.

 Is cephalic presentation safe?

 In obstetric terms, presentation means the position of the delivery within the uterus at the time of childbirth.
 The way a baby is facing can help determine whether the delivery will go smoothly or create problems for the mother and baby.
 At the end of 37 weeks, the development of the baby is nearly complete and is now ready to make an appearance.
-There are many presentations in which the baby lies within the uterus e.g. breech, brow, shoulder, etc.
+There are many presentations in which the baby lies within the uterus e.g. breech, brow, shoulder, etc. At your doctor’s office in the later stages of pregnancy, your doctor might tell you that your baby is cephalic meaning the head is down.
+Or she could also say that your baby is in cephalic position which again means the same i.e the baby’s head is first.

 What is cephalic presentation?

 The baby’s head is the largest part of its body; hence when a baby is delivered head first, the rest of the body follows smoothly as the biggest hurdle has already cleared the narrow delivery passage of the vaginal canal hassle free.
-When the baby lies within the uterus with its head facing the birth canal, it is called as cephalic presentation.
+When the baby lies within the uterus with its head facing the birth canal, it is called as cephalic presentation or baby is in cephalic position.
 In the cephalic presentation the head will be the first part to be seen when labor begins and the bag of waters breaks open.
 A cephalic presentation means the baby’s head is placed head down with its legs curled up towards the mother’s ribs.
 This is the most ideal position for a normal vaginal delivery as the head is placed well within the pelvis, it will have no trouble coming out.

 This is the position that nature tries to achieve with every baby in the womb.